nilg-ai/dssgsummit2020-challenge/README.md

 **Objective criteria**

 We assume the writing effort is proportional to the expected distance traveled in the transition between each pair of letters (left image).

-Participants will be ranked according to a loss function based on the Expected Cost of writing a large corpus of text using the proposed keyboard layout.
+Participants will be ranked according to a cost function based on the cost of writing a large corpus of text using the proposed keyboard layout.

-We will evaluate the final solution on another set of these text corpus.
-The presented score is calculated according to the loss function on `loss_function.py` (**TO BE GIVEN BY 3rd OCTOBER**) which uses a character transition matrix containing the probability of going from one character to another.
+We will evaluate the final solution on a new corpus.
+The presented score is calculated according to the cost function on `compute_cost.py` which computes the minimum cost for writing a text given a layout distribution.
+We provide a small sample text that you can use to validate your approach, but we will be using a different (much larger) dataset to rank the solutions.

 You should submit a solution for both portuguese and english language.

 ** Available data **

-For creating the character transition matrix, two text corpus are available:
- - `data/pt.csv` (**TO BE GIVEN BY 3rd OCTOBER**)
-- `data/en.csv` (**TO BE GIVEN BY 3rd OCTOBER**)
+- `data/pt-corpus.txt` (A sample text in Portuguese that only uses the valid characters)
+- `data/en-corpus.txt` (A sample text in English that only uses the valid characters)

 And the list of valid keys for each language is given in:
-- `data/valid_keys_en.txt` (**TO BE GIVEN BY 3rd OCTOBER**)
-- `data/valid_keys_pt.txt` (**TO BE GIVEN BY 3rd OCTOBER**)
+- `data/pt-keys.txt`.
+- `data/en-keys.txt`.
+Be aware that some keys are used to signal special characters.

+Namely,
+- The ENTER key is represented as 0.
+- The shift key for capitalization is represented as ^.
+- The backspace key is represented as <.
+- All the remaining characters not found in the valid keys are encoded as #.
+- Empty keys will contain the character _.

+Your keyboard may have duplicate keys (in which case the cost function will compute the minimum effort for writing a text).
+If there is any missing key, the cost function for your keyboard will be infinity.

 **Subjective criteria**